stanleykerr/next-moz-test/README.md

 ## Summary
 This is a test recreation of [Firefox Monitor](https://github.com/mozilla/blurts-server) with Server-side rendering built using [Next.js](https://nextjs.org/)

-The test server is hosted on heroku at
+The test server is hosted on Vercel at [monitor.skerr.co](https://monitor.skerr.co) and [next-moz-test.vercel.app](https://next-moz-test.vercel.app/)

 ## Development